AMD Instinct MI350 Series and Beyond: Accelerating the Future of AI and HPC

 Ecosystem Momentum Ready to Deploy

-MI350s will be broadly available through leading cloud service providers—including major hyperscalers and next-generation neo clouds—giving customers flexible options to scale AI in the cloud.
+The AMD Instinct MI350 Series GPUs will be broadly available through leading cloud service providers—including major hyperscalers and next-generation neo clouds—giving customers flexible options to scale AI in the cloud.
 At the same time, top OEMs like Dell, HPE, and Supermicro are integrating MI350 Series solutions into their platforms, delivering powerful on-prem and hybrid AI infrastructure.
 Follow this link to learn how leading OEMs, CSPs and more are supporting the adoption of AMD Instinct MI350 Series GPUs.

 ROCm™ 7: The Open Software Engine for AI Acceleration

 As AI adoption shifts from research to real-world enterprise deployment, ROCm is evolving with it too.
-ROCm Enterprise AI brings a full-stack MLOps platform to the forefront, enabling secure, scalable AI with turnkey tools for fine-tuning, compliance, deployment, and integration.
+AMD ROCm for Enterprise AI brings a full-stack MLOps platform to the forefront, enabling secure, scalable AI with turnkey tools for fine-tuning, compliance, deployment, and integration.
 With over 1.8 million Hugging Face models running out of the box, industry benchmarks now in play, ROCm is not just catching up—it’s leading the open AI revolution.

 Developers are at the heart of everything we do.
-We're deeply committed to delivering an exceptional experience—making it easier than ever to build on ROCm with better out-of-box tools, real-time CI dashboards, rich collateral, and an active developer community.
+We're deeply committed to delivering an exceptional experience—making it easier than ever to build on ROCm software with better out-of-box tools, real-time CI dashboards, rich collateral, and an active developer community.
 From hackathons to high-performance kernel contests, momentum is building fast.
 And today, we're thrilled to launch the AMD Developer Cloud, giving developers instant, barrier-free access to ROCm and AMD GPUs to accelerate innovation.

 Whether optimizing large language models or scaling out inferencing platforms, ROCm 7 gives developers the tools they need to move from experimentation to production fast.
 Be sure to check out our blog that goes into more detail on all the benefits found within ROCm 7.